theodoremh/image-bot/README.md

 # image-bot
-This bpt can receive image
+This bot can receive image
 more development comin soon